davidhenriques-ironhack/DA-prework/README.md

 If you are an enrolled student, **you are required to submit your solutions before your cohort starts**.
 Your Program Manager will send you information on how to submit your work.

+Notice that most of these labs have some questions marked as **Bonus**.
+While it would be great if you could complete all these questions, **prioritize finishing the non-optional content** before the cohort stats and revisit these bonus question only after you are done.

 ## Suggested Order Based on Difficulty

 1. [Snail and well](./snail-and-well)